 3 – When do I feel like I’m “in flow” at work or home?

 When I thought about flow I came up with what might seem like a lame answer, but stick with me.

 I love making photo calendars and books for my family.
 I like going through the pictures, and setting up the layout.
 To be honest, I like sitting in front of my computer and doing something totally solo.
 This is an activity I get lost in and I’m always proud of the finished product.

 When do you lose track of time?
 What do you do right now that gets you in the zone?
 Now what are the characteristics of that activity?

 Let’s go back to mine.
 It’s not that I don’t like people, but I clearly like having some quiet time to do something on my own.
 And even though I do like some moderate exercise, I enjoy the stationary and cozy nature of this activity.
 So sweatpants, quiet, computers, creativity… Cool!

-You’ve humored me through the exercise and come up with some interesting insights about yourself.
+You’ve humored me through the exercise and came up with some interesting insights about yourself.
 Now what?
 Well, time to play a matching game.
 But fortunately not the mind numbing card one I referenced earlier.